 You have a client lead, but where do you go from there?
 Cultivating relationships with future and past clients is 90% of making the sale.
-Ultimately, people want to buy houses from someone they personally know and like.
+Ultimately, people want to buy houses from someone they personally know, like, and trust.

 Most salespeople are natural extroverts.
 So, making introductions is usually easy.
 However, making an effort to cultivate a relationship is an art form that not every real estate agent has mastered.

 Here, we will outline the stages you can follow to form a lasting, productive relationship with your clients.

 1. Make the Initial Contact